 Table of Contents

-The recipe is naturally sweet, so if you are switching from Honey Nut Cheerios, drenched in added sugar with a whopping 12 grams per one 37-gram serving, you might need to add a drizzle of maple syrup to get used to Bircher’s muesli natural flavor.
+If you are switching from Honey Nut Cheerios, which are coated in added sugar and have a whopping 12 grams of sugar per 37-gram serving, you might need to add a drizzle of maple syrup or honey to get used to Bircher’s muesli’s natural flavor.

 Rolled oats

-For soaking the oats overnight.
-You can substitute soy milk, pea milk, or any other milk for almond milk.
 Coconut milk and cream work, too; however, it’ll increase the saturated fat content of the recipe.
-You can even use apple juice or applesauce to soak the oats overnight.

 Raisins

-They are added as a natural sweetener.
-You can replace them with cranberries (less sweet), pieces of dates, or other dried fruits such as figs or apricots.
+Substitute dried cherries, dried cranberries (less sweet), date pieces (sweeter), or other dried fruits such as figs or apricots for raisins.

 Almonds

 The original recipe calls for toasted almonds, chopped and added on top before serving to add protein and healthy fats.
-You can replace them with hazelnuts, walnuts, pecans, pumpkin seeds, sunflower seeds, or any nuts of your liking.

 Apples

-If you don’t like apples, you can replace them with any other raw fruit.
 For example, try bananas, peaches, apricots, figs, blueberries, raspberries, and strawberries.
 You can also combine one or more fruits.

 Lemon juice